benjaminhyw/100-days-of-code/log.md

 **Thoughts**:  Today was another hard day to tackle.
 I'm not fully done but I overcame a hurdle, definitely.
 Asked on StackOverflow and someone replied with exactly what I needed.

 **Link(s) to work**: [Rails Photography Portfolio Basic Pagination AJAX](https://github.com/benjaminhyw/photography_portfolio/pull/13) | [StackOverflow JavaScript THIS](http://stackoverflow.com/questions/43060041/how-to-access-changing-instance-variables-due-to-a-loop-in-javascript)

+### Day 43: Monday, March 27th, 2017

+**Today's Progress**: Figured out scroll pagination via AJAX!.

+**Thoughts**:  I got it down, so I'm feeling good!
+I still have to tweak some stuff like how many photos get AJAX'd at a time, visibility of images, etc.  I am now trying to implement a modal pop up for when the user clicks on the image.

+**Link(s) to work**: [Rails Photography Portfolio Clean Up](https://github.com/benjaminhyw/photography_portfolio/pull/14) | [Rails Photography Portfolio Click/Scroll Swap](https://github.com/benjaminhyw/photography_portfolio/pull/15)